Skip to content

 Do get in touch if you’d like to find out more.
 Please e-mail us at: [email protected]

-The Congruence Engine is funded by the Arts and Humanities Research Council’s Towards a National Collection: Opening UK Heritage to the World fund.
+The Congruence Engine was funded by the Arts and Humanities Research Council’s Towards a National Collection: Opening UK Heritage to the World fund.